 The first goal of the RTP is to provide and maintain a transportation system that is safe for users of all travel modes and eliminates fatalities and serious injuries.
 It identifies a number of regional needs and strategies to advance these goals.
-A summary of the bicycle and pedestrian-related RTP needs and strategies are included in the following two tables.
+A summary of the bicycle and pedestrian-related RTP needs and strategies are included in the following two tables (Table 1.1Figure 1.2, Table 1.2).
+This subset of needs and strategies fall into one of three areas of emphasis: Safety and Security, Movement of People, or Sustainability (Figure 1.1).
 They are categorized in terms of their urgency into three categories: Immediate, Ongoing and Future.